Magical Bedtime Stories for Little Kids

 Adapting Stories and Making Them Yours

-You don’t need to tell these stories exactly as written.
-Personalize them: change names, places, or small details to match your child’s world.
-When you include familiar things—your street, a favorite toy, a beloved pet—the story becomes more meaningful.
+You don’t need to tell stories exactly as written.
+Personalize details: change names, places, or objects to match your child’s world.
+Familiarity makes the story feel safer and more meaningful.

 Turn stories into rituals